JeffLIrion/homeassistant_native_firetv/media_player.firetv.markdown

   required: false
   default: true
   type: boolean
+set_states:
+  description: Whether or not to set the state when turning the device on/off and when selecting a source.
+  required: false
+  default: true
+  type: boolean
 {% endconfiguration %}

 ### {% linkable_title ADB Authentication (for Fire TV devices with recent software) %}